-Texting your way to weight lossNovember 18th, 2013 in Health /
+Texting your way to weight lossNovember 18, 2013 in Medicine & Health / Health

 If the idea of keeping a food and exercise diary keeps you from joining a weight-loss program, there may be a better way.

 Research shows that when people keep track of their diet and exercise habits, they do better at losing weight.
 But sticking with detailed monitoring of what you eat and your exercise habits electronically or via traditional pen and paper can prove cumbersome.
 If people stop doing it, they may stop losing weight.

 Tracking this information through text messages could save time and improve the likelihood of people sticking with their get-healthy routine, say researchers at Duke University.